 All cars come with BMW’s M-DCT seven-speed twin-clutch gearbox.
 In auto mode this unit delivers silky smooth shifts, yet use the steering wheel-mounted paddle shifters and you benefit from searingly quick manual changes.

 In this review

 - 1BMW M4 reviewThe BMW M4 Coupe offers stunning performance and style, with much of the M3 saloon's practicality intact

-- 2Engines, performance and drive - currently readingTurbocharged engine delivers blistering performance, while rear-wheel drive handling is agile and engaging.
-Competition Pack is even more involving, but trade-off is very firm ride
+- 2Engines, performance and drive - currently readingBMW M4 Competition offers blistering performance and agile rear-wheel drive handling, but trade-off is very firm ride

 - 3MPG, CO2 and Running CostsDecent on-paper efficiency, but use the M4 Competition's full potential and you can expect mammoth fuel and tyre bills